adamajammary/libsdl2gui/README.md

 ### LSG_OpenFile

+> Only supported on Windows, Linux and MacOS.

 Displays an Open File dialog where you can select a single file.

 Returns the selected file path or an empty string if cancelled.